 I came up with one hypothesis: many married people I know have had less education than the ones who are still unmarried.
 Maybe the education level has something to do with the birth rate?

-I did some quick research and found out that there was a strong correlation between countries’ IQ scores and their fertility rates; it was a well-known fact.
+I did some quick research and found out that there was a strong correlation between countries’ educational attainment and their fertility rates; it was a well-known fact.
 ‘This is interesting,’ I said to myself.

 I started digging various publicly available statistics to see whether other things that journalists were writing were statistically sound.
 One question led to another and, before I knew it, I had 20 sets of statistical data ranging from literacy rates to frequency of sex.